Frequently Asked Questions

 No, all of the funding is coming from central government – through the Towns Fund scheme, which is part of its Levelling Up agenda.

-All funds will eventually flow through Mendip District Council (MDC), which is the Accountable Body for any eventual grant allocation.
+All funds will now flow through Somerset Council (as they did with Mendip District Council prior to the new unitary authority) as the accountable body for the grant allocation.
 An accountable body generally takes responsibility for the legal and financial management of a grant given to a particular project or projects.
-MDC’s Section 151 Officer oversees the accountable body function.
-As such, MDC works to government guidance and will eventually be reporting to government and the Glastonbury Town Fund Board.
+The Council’s Section 151 Officer oversees the accountable body function.
+As such, the Council works to government guidance and will eventually be reporting to government and the Glastonbury Town Deal Board.

-As well as MDC’s role as the Accountable Body, the operation of the Glastonbury Town Deal, including financial, is overseen by the Glastonbury Town Deal Board which will receive detailed financial reporting once the grant allocations start to be received.
+As well as the Council’s role as the accountable body, the operation of the Glastonbury Town Deal, including financial, is overseen by the Glastonbury Town Deal Board which will receive detailed financial reporting once the grant allocations start to be received.
 This reporting will be recorded in the Board minutes which are posted regularly on this website.
 Please note that some confidential information may necessarily be excluded if it is ‘commercial in confidence’.
-Both MDC and the Glastonbury Town Deal Board are committed to working in an open and transparent manner.
-Currently, there is simply no information to share.
+Both the Council and the Glastonbury Town Deal Board are committed to working in an open and transparent manner.

 The projects are being overseen by members of the local community, and there will be many opportunities to engage along the way.
 The aim is for all parts of the Glastonbury community to benefit from the Town Deal funding.

 There is a wide range of information on this website, including summaries of each the projects, board member profiles, all the latest news and more.
 We have a social media presence on Facebook, Twitter, Instagram and LinkedIn, so people can follow us on their preferred social media platforms.
 We are sharing news and updates with the local print, online and broadcast media.
-In addition, we have run a series of open day events to share information about the individual projects with the local community.
-We will be organising another later this year, once the Business Cases have been approved, to confirm the detail of the projects that are going ahead.
+In addition, we have run a series of open day events to share information about the individual projects with the local community, plus some project-specific events and open days may be organised as the individual projects get underway.